-Development that would result in the loss of the open spaces within the village will be only supported when it can be clearly demonstrated by the applicant that the open space no longer performs a useful open space function in terms of the local environment, amenity, or active public recreation use.
+Development that would result in the loss of the open spaces within the village (as identified on the Policies Map Fig 4) will be only supported when it can be clearly demonstrated by the applicant that the open space no longer performs a useful open space function in terms of the local environment, amenity, or active public recreation use.

-- 9.30.
+9.28.
 Whilst the village is set in a rural location, the village itself has very much become a built environment with a high density of housing.
 Therefore, it is important to preserve all of the small open spaces within the village boundary, these open spaces consist of roadside verges and small greens.
 Their presence creates a feeling of openness and provides the opportunity for play and walking.
 There is little space for provision of extra open spaces within the built environment, so any future development should seek to include spaces to enhance and extend those which exist in the old part of the village.
-In the main, the verges and greens are managed and maintained by Bishop's Itchington Parish Council. - 9.31.
-Policy BINDP8 seeks to protect these areas for the benefits they provide to amenity, village life and the visual appearance of the village.
-These open spaces are identified on the Policies Map.
+In the main, the verges and greens are managed and maintained by Bishop's Itchington Parish Council.